Kyriosity/read-write/README+/software/design/names/README.md

 ❌ leaves "construction waste" of temporary names, placeholders,\
 ❌ spreads umbrella terms and horizontally swelling folders,\
 ❌ spawns long names and shallow categories (`AddTableReservationInRestaurant(..)`),\
-❌ interferes with existing domain and functional naming,\
+❌ interferes with existing domain and programming naming,\
 ❌ contains jargon and slang.

 ### as crucial